0

 The EPA has built a streamlined process for creating an account and adding the NetDMR program service to it in the same process.
 There are two sets of instructions.
 One for those who need an account that has an electronic signature associated with it and the other for those who do not.

-If you already have a CDX account, simply log in to it and add the NetDMR Program Service for Colorado to it.
+If you already have a CDX account, simply log in and add the NetDMR Program Service for Colorado.

 If you set up an account that has an electronic signature associated with it, that e-signature is based on your personal identity.
 It is not connected with your job, or who you work for, and it does not give you any authority to use it to sign documents.
 It is simply just your electronic signature.